 - Living near a wash or river will make your yard cooler.

-I have two backyard thermometers and there is usually a 5-degree difference, even on winter’s coldest nights.
+I have two backyard thermometers and there is usually a 5-degree difference between them.
 That’s enough of a difference to change the zone!

-If you really want to grow a plant that’s rated as too cold for your zone, you can work around them.
+If you really want to grow a plant that’s rated as too cold for your zone, you can work around that.

-You can extend a plant’s zone if you’re willing to cover it during cold snaps or grow it in a pot that can be moved to a protected area.
+You can extend a plant’s zone if you’re willing to cover it during cold snaps or grow it in a pot so you can move it to a protected area.

 And you can always grow a plant and treat it like an annual — enjoy it for one season and accept that it will not survive the winter.